-Further information on the session of the Commission is available at www.unctad.org/cstd.
+Further information on the session of the Commission is available at https://unctad.org/topic/commission-on-science-and-technology-for-development.

-^{a} Owing to the COVID-19 pandemic and limitations on in-person meetings and international travel, the twenty-third session of the Commission on Science and Technology for Development was held as an informal virtual meeting.
+&lt;sup>a Owing to the COVID-19 pandemic and limitations on in-person meetings and international travel, the twenty-fourth session of the Commission on Science and Technology for Development was held as a virtual meeting.